 Our set of goals here on the homestead were:

 Like all great farm build ideas, this one started on some graph paper.
 Luckily, my guy knows his way around CAD and was able to create the perfect replica on his computer with the proper measurements.
 One trip to Menards and an Amazon order later, we were on our way!

-The white metal corrugated roofing reflects the heat of the sun so it doesn’t become an oven during the day.
+The white metal corrugated roofing of the A-frame coop reflects the heat of the sun so it doesn’t become an oven during the day.
 With two circular vents near the apex and an open-to-below roosting area, ventilation is ample.

 The ¼ metal hardware cloth along the bottom prevents raccoons, dogs, and other predators from grabbing a chicken through the fence.
 The 2”x4” galvanized fencing is just the right size to keep flapping chickens in and overhead predators out, not to mention if you get locked in then you can reach your hand through and unlock the gate from the front (don’t ask me how I know).

 The 8 ft height is perfect to walk right in and stand up inside the tractor when feeding or watering your birds.
 The A-frame chicken coop design works wonderfully in terms of structural soundness, AKA a triangle is stronger than a square.

-There is a ramp on a special pulley system we designed so the chickens can be closed up at night, preventing any digging animals or small predators like weasels from being able to slip in.
+There is a ramp on a special pulley system for the A-frame chicken coop we designed so the chickens can be closed up at night, preventing any digging animals or small predators like weasels from being able to slip in.
 It also keeps the birds shut up tight in the late evening or early morning, that way you can move the tractor without having birds in the way.
 This comes in very important when they are small!